secretstartups/handbook/content/handbook/marketing/virtual-events/webcasts/_index.md

    * `{{my.ondemandUrl}}` - skip updating in initial registration page setup (update during on-demand switch), Pathfactory link WITHOUT the `https://` NOR the email tracking part (`lb_email=`)
      * Example of correct link to include: `learn.gitlab.com/gartner-voc-aro/gartner-voc-aro` - the code in the Marketo template assets will create the URL `https://learn.gitlab.com/gartner-voc-aro/gartner-voc-aro?lb_email={{lead.email address}}&{{my.utm}}`
      * Note that both parts of this url include custom URL slugs which should be incorporated into all pathfactory links for simplicity of tracking paramaeters
-   * `{{my.socialImage}}` - image that would be presented in social, slack, etc. preview when the URL is shared, this image is provided by design/social, leave the default unless presented with webcast specific image.
+   * `{{my.socialImage}}` - image that would be picked up in social sharing, slack, etc. preview when the URL is shared, leave the default (GitLab logo) unless presented with webcast specific image.
+If needed, create a custom image by using a Canva template and upload on Marketo Design studio.
+Then link it in this token.
+Remember to first update this token, before adding URLs for the speaker image tokens.
+If this happens the other way around, the speaker image might be picked for preview instead of the social image.
    * `{{my.speaker1Company}}` token with speaker 1's company name
    * `{{my.speaker1ImageURL}}` token with speaker 1's image url in marketo design studio
    * `{{my.speaker1JobTitle}}` token with speaker 1's job title